it21024818/CafeGreenRestuarentManagementSystem/README.md

 management, supplier management, order management, financial accounts management, etc. manually.
 Hence, the entire productivity of the restaurant is inadequate, and costly.
 In addition, the data of financial accounts and other important information is at risk of data loss.
-Therefore, we are planning to develop a web application for this cafeteria to do their essential tasks more conveniently and productively.
+Therefore, we developed a web application for this cafeteria to do their essential tasks more conveniently and productively.
 Almost all their specific tasks will be automated by deploying this system.
 Thus, it will deduct the number of employees which in return, will reduce the cost of the salaries.
 Furthermore, the system will expand the customer experience, and attract